siddhartha-malepalle/-Retail-Sales-Analysis/README.md

 # Data-Analytics-Projects
-Analyzing customer purchasing behavior and the effectiveness of discounts &amp; promotions "# siddhartha-malepalle.github.io"
+Analyzing customer purchasing behavior and the effectiveness of discounts, analyzed a retail sales dataset (3,900 records) to uncover customer purchasing patterns, spending behavior, and key business insights.
+Performed data cleaning, exploratory data analysis (EDA) with visualizations.
+Applied K-Means Clustering to segment customers based on spending habits.
+Identified top-selling categories, seasonal trends, and the impact of discounts on purchases.
+Provided data-driven recommendations to optimize marketing and sales strategies.
+Used Python (Pandas, Matplotlib, Seaborn, Scikit-Learn), SQL, and Power BI for analysis and visualization.
+"# siddhartha-malepalle.github.io"